martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

-identifiers includes an SRV-ID of `_xmpp-client.im.example.org` and a DNS-ID of `apps.example.net`, the client MUST check both the combination of an application service type of `xmpp-client` and a DNS domain name of `im.example.org` and a DNS domain name of `apps.example.net`.
+identifiers includes an SRV-ID of `_xmpp-client.im.example.org` and a DNS-ID of `apps.example.net`, the client MUST check both the combination of an application service type of `xmpp-client` and a DNS domain name of `im.example.org` and, separately, a DNS domain name of `apps.example.net`.
 However, the client MUST NOT check the combination of an application service type of `xmpp-client` and a DNS domain name of `apps.example.net` because it does not have an SRV-ID of `_xmpp-client.apps.example.net` in its list of reference